programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/deeplinks/deeplinks.md

 ## Mappings

 Folders can be shared and shared via the context menu in the Finder or the <i class = "fa fa-share"> </i> over the detail view for the user / group binder.
-In the `Share` {.tab} tab, you can create users and predefined or custom privileges (<i class =" fa fa-bars "> </i> options).
-The name of the folder and the description of the folder can be adapted in the `General` {.tab} tab.
-The uploading of assets into this folder can be activated in the `Upload` {.tab} tab.
+In the <code class="button">Share</code> tab, you can create users and predefined or custom privileges (<i class =" fa fa-bars "> </i> options).
+The name of the folder and the description of the folder can be adapted in the <code class="button">General</code> tab.
+The uploading of assets into this folder can be activated in the <code class="button">Upload</code> tab.

 ![Share and share folder](link_collection.png)